Do You Qualify For A USDA Home Loan? Here Are The Eligibility Requirements For 2022

 Single-Family Homes Only

 If you're getting a USDA loan, you can't use it to purchase a multifamily property.
 Additionally, it's meant for primary residences.
 If you're getting a vacation home or investment property, you'll need a conventional loan.

 USDA appraisals differ from standard appraisals in that the appraiser must check to make sure that the property meets USDA guidelines, and then determine its fair market value.

 There shouldn’t be too many surprises when it comes to what USDA appraisers are looking for when they examine the property.
 However, it’s helpful to understand the guidelines they’ll use, and the reasons behind those rules.

-- Wiring, plumbing, heating and cooling.
-The electrical system must be sound, with no exposed or fraying wires, and it must be able to support standard appliances such as a refrigerator.
+- Wiring, plumbing, heating and cooling: The electrical system must be sound, with no exposed or fraying wires, and it must be able to support standard appliances such as a refrigerator.
 Plumbing must be functional and include waste removal.
 Heating and cooling systems must be functional.

-The appraiser will use the following guidelines to make sure that the property is a good fit with the philosophy and aims of the USDA loan:
+As part of the home appraisal, the appraiser will use the following guidelines to make sure that the property is a good fit with the philosophy and aims of the USDA loan:

-- Income-generating buildings.
-A property with an income-generating building, such as a barn or commercial greenhouse, will not qualify.
+- Income-generating buildings: A property with an income-generating building, such as a barn or commercial greenhouse, will not qualify.